alecthegeek/CCHS_Raspian_for_IoT/Readme.md

 * This image is missing following Occidentals features:
   * Realtek RTL8188CUS wifi support
-  * One wire support on GPIO #4 when loaded
   * Kernel modules for: DS1307, AD626 I2C digipots, HMC6352, BMP085, ADS1015

 * Run the command `sudo apt-get update && sudo apt-get dist-upgrade` on a regular basis